Stephanie Macdonald: Architecture career

 In 2001, Macdonald and Emerson founded 6a architects.
 Their work was brought to prominence with the renovation of the grade-I listed Raven Row gallery in East London and the fire station at the South London Gallery.
 Subsequent projects have included the MK Gallery in Milton Keynes, Juergen Teller's Studio and international commissions such as two mixed-use towers in Hamburg, Germany.
 6a architects projects often involve collaborations with art galleries, cultural institutions and artists, which Macdonald explains results from their connections with artists, writers and designers whilst at art and architecture school.

 Macdonald has spoken about her experiences as a woman in architecture, stating that ‘the profession is not made in women's image' but notes that a lot is being done to counteract this.
-She was shortlisted in shortlisted in the Architect of the Year category for her work on Cowan Court in the 2018 Women in Architecture Awards.
+She was shortlisted in the Architect of the Year category for her work on Cowan Court in the 2018 Women in Architecture Awards.
 She was also listed as one of the Evening Standard London's most influential people 2018 in the category of architecture and was featured in a 2021 article on women architects in the Daily Telegraph.